-Any changes to an item listed on the SHR that a resulting from the Project works will be included in an update to the listing detail for the heritage item.
-GALC would provide any updates to Sydney Metro for submission to Heritage NSW.
+Any changes to an item listed on the SHR resulting from the Project works will be included in an update to the listing detail for the heritage item.
+GLC would provide any updates to Sydney Metro for submission to Heritage NSW.